iporter-16/micb475-project2/minutes.md

 - Produces feature tables, one for enzymes and one for pathways.
 - Compare the changes in pathways and function with the changes in microbiome highlighted in the student paper on cardiometabolic status.

-**Question: How does the microbial composition reflect metabolic function between smokers and non-smokers undergoing diet Westernisation?**
+**Question: How does the microbial composition reflect metabolic function between smokers and non-smokers?
+How significantly does diet affect function?**

 **Aims:**

+1. Changes in microbiome composition (a/ß diversity) in smokers vs. nonsmokers, and by diet categories (see below).
+2. Changes in metabolic function between smokers and non-smokers, using Piecrust.
+3. Within the smoking population, how how does **fibre intake** affect metabolic gut function?
+Split into four groups (nonsmoker high-fibre, nonsmoker low-fibre, smoker high-fibre, smoker low-fibre), generate plot showing which pathways are up/downregulated. *Control is low-fibre group?*
+4. Within the smoking population, how does **cholesterol intake** affect metabolic function?
+As above.

 - Use QIIME processing to generate feature tables and phylogenetic tree –> look at bacterial abundance and compare to piecrust metabolic data.
 Eg. Get subset of upregulated pathways, the bacteria associated with these pathways, and whether any of those bacteria are upregulated.
+- Within the smoker category, create dietary pattern categories.
+Which pattern results in the least dysbiosis?
 - Investigate the change in short-chain fatty acid metabolism and the link to firmicute population changes.
 - Link above to the gut-brain axis, is there a connection to neurotransmitters?
 - Investigate the impact of geographic location on smoking/nonsmoking metabolic statuses

+*Note: piecrust is making huge assumptions as it does not directly correlate bacteria to function*

 **Action items**